The American protectionism bill that made the Great Depression worse

 “Wilford Woodruff, who was president and a prophet in the LDS church, said that he had a revelation from God that the church needed to get into the sugar business,” said historian Matthew Godfrey, managing historian of the Joseph Smith Papers and author of “Religion, Politics, and Sugar: The Mormon Church, the Federal Government, and the Utah-Idaho Sugar Company, 1907-1921."
 In the early 20th century, Mormon farmers in the western U.S. grew sugar beets, and church leaders owned and controlled the powerful Utah-Idaho Sugar Co. that processed and sold them.
 Smoot fought for high tariffs on foreign sugar, often from Cuba, to help the domestic sugar beet business thrive.

 Utah farmers no longer grow sugar beets.
 Cheap corn syrup eventually wiped it out.
 But a few of the abandoned sugar factories still remain.
 An old beet processing factory still stands in Spanish Forks, Utah, a small town that hugs the snow-capped Wasatch Mountains, just south of Provo off Interstate 15.
-Godfrey and historian Brian Cannon recently checked it out with Marketplace.
+Godfrey and Brigham Young University historian Brian Cannon recently checked it out with Marketplace.

 The factory floor where they once sliced the beets and ground them into a pulp is now a dusty, abandoned space.